Half Human: American version

 For the American version of the film, the American company Distributors Corporation of America (DCA) added English-language scenes and narration.
 The American version of the film contains the original Japanese footage with scenes of John Carradine as John Rayburn explaining the Snowman to his colleagues.
 The new footage was directed by Kenneth G. Crane on two different sets over the course of two days.

-Crane also directed Monster from Green Hell, which was released by DCA on December 10, 1957 as a double feature with Half Human.
+Crane also directed Monster from Green Hell, which was released by DCA on May 23, 1957 as a double feature with Half Human (1957) for its US release.
 This version also removes Sato's film score.

 The American version features a scene where Carradine reveals the corpse of the Snowman's son on a morgue slab, and the corpse was portrayed by the costume used for the Snowman's son in the original Japanese film, which Toho shipped to the U.S. for filming.

 Reception

 Honda biographers Ryfle and Godziszewski noted that, though the film was "not Honda's best work", the original Japanese version is far superior to the more widely seen American version of the film.

 They declared the film to suffer from "weak plotting, thin characters, and distracting humor" Online film database AllMovie described the American version of the film as "Another example of a fairly interesting Japanese monster film rendered nearly incomprehensible by ham-fisted editing and substandard English dubbing" and that Honda's original edit "was marginally more interesting, though Honda would soon fare better with monsters of the scaly, radioactive variety."
 The movie inspired Loren Coleman to begin his pursuit of cryptozoology.